Themaister/airsynth/README.md

 The feature set is quite sparse.
 There is currently no GUI, but the LV2 plugin has some basic tweakables which you can tweak with sliders:

 - Standard ADSR.
 Attack and delay are linear, release rolls off exponentially.
+- Up to 4 oscillators per voice, with per-oscillator detuning.
+This gives a really "phat" sound for especially sawtooth.
 - Velocity rolloff for high notes.
 Noise/IIR instrument has a tendency to have a lower volume for bass notes.
 The rolloff boosts volume for lower notes, and lowers it for higher notes.

 ### Building LV2 plugin